-Work-Study may be offered if you have submitted a FAFSA or Institutional Methodology for determining financial need.
+Work Study may be offered if you have submitted a FAFSA or Institutional Methodology for determining financial need.
 Work Study subsidizes on-campus student employment.
-The employer benefits by hiring a work-study student because the federal government assists with paying 75% of the wages; the student benefits by learning new skills, working in between their class schedule, and gaining valuable work experience.
-In addition, since work-study wages are considered financial aid, the wages earned are listed as an exemption on Worksheet C on the FAFSA.
-Effective June 16, 2013 our work study allocations will be focused on campus based employment.
-You are responsible for contacting any prospective employers, interviewing and securing employment.
-A referral letter is mailed from our office late in the summer as an introduction to a prospective employer.
-You may earn wages during the year–half of the total each semester–up to the total allocation on the Offer Letter.
-Funds are limited so if you were not offered Work-Study on your Offer Letter, you may contact our office to request to be added to the waitlist, after June 1st.
+The employer benefits from hiring a work study student because the funds pay up to 75% of the wages earned; the student benefits by earning wages and learning new skills while working around their class schedule.
+In addition, since Work Study wages are considered financial aid, the wages earned are an exemption on Worksheet C of the FAFSA.
+Each student awarded Work Study is responsible for contacting prospective on-campus employers to obtain a job.
+A referral letter is emailed to work study students late in the summer as an introduction to employers.
+Funds are limited so if you were not offered Work Study on your initial Offer Letter, contact our office to be added to the waitlist after June 1st.
 Work Study funds are only available to support employment between September 1st and May 31st annually.
 Search for On-campus employment.

 The Regents Service Program at the University of Nevada, Reno is designed to provide our students with paid service/work which makes contributions that meet the critical needs of the community, our state or our university as well as the student employee.
 The application deadline is April 11th and a total of $225,000 will be awarded.
 All applicants will be notified of their funding status by the end of April.